Dathalind/dathalind.github.io/_posts/2023-10-17-emotet-analysis.md

 ### Ghidra & Cutter
 Entry point → `FUN_180009e10`

-- the functions labeled with FUN_ don’t seem to do much, but the dllmain_raw and `dllmain_crt_dispatch` appear to have some things to execute.
+- The functions labeled with FUN_ don’t seem to do much, but the dllmain_raw and `dllmain_crt_dispatch` appear to have some things to execute.

 ## Advanced Dynamic Analysis IcedID DLL
 (work in progress)